 The main body should start with an Introduction and end with conclusions/discussion.
 Apart from introduction titles and subtitles should be numbered.
 In-text references should be provided as numbers ’[number]’.
 The detailed references are then listed at the end as endnotes.

-- Gabriel, K. R. (1981) Biplot display of multivariate matrices for inspection of data and diagnois.
-In V. Barnett (ed.)
+- Gabriel, K. R. (1981).
+Biplot display of multivariate matrices for inspection of data and diagnosis In V. Barnett (ed.)
 Interpreting multivariate data.
 John Wiley & Sons, London.

 Tables should be furnished with appropriate titles and numbered consecutively in order of their reference in the text.
 Submit each table and figure on a separate sheet and also indicate the source in case it is not based on your own research results.
 The layout should follow a consistent standard.

-Only electronic copies will be accepted.
+Only electronic copies (DOC, PAGES) will be accepted.
 They should be sent to:

 Authors may recommend peer reviewers.
 However, every article will be sent to appropriate experts for review.
 The comments received will be sent back to the author(s).